scollier/Summit2014OSEonOSPViaHeat/scott/instructor/00-Lab-Setup.md

 **Restart Networking and review the interface configuration:**

 Restart networking services

-    service network restart

-Note: Due to the reassigning of MAC addresses errors may occur until a reboot.
-If needed reboot:
+**Note**: Due to the reassigning of MAC addresses errors may occur until a reboot but the following command may work:

+    service network restart; ifdown classroom; ifup classroom

+Otherwise reboot the system:

     reboot